jayparikh1998/Project-3/README.md

 The psycopg adapter was utilized to create tables and load data in Postgres SQL.

+A config.py file will need to be created to handle the following credentials:

+For MongoDB Atlas, you will need to define user_name and password.

+For Postgres AWS, you will need to define the following: postgres_user, postgres_password, postgres_host, postgres_port and postgres_database.

+For the Rainforest API, you will need a unique API key.

 References:

 The source of the Amazon.ca data is Rainforest API.